thuanalg/simplelog-challenge/simplelog-challenge.md

 ### Problem Statement
-Providing a logger which must be SIMPLE-STABLE-POWERFUL for embedded devices to PC and mainframe with flexible configuration.
+- Providing a logger which is simple-STABLE-powerful for embedded devices to PC and mainframe with flexible configuration.
-Multi-process C/C++ logger.
+- Multi-process C/C++ logger, portable.
+- A meaningful demo for Systems Programming inspired by W. Richard Stevens(1951-1999).

 ### Requirements
-- POSIX thread in UNIX-Like.
+- POSIX thread/POSIX APIs in UNIX-Like.
 - Win32 APIs in Windows.

 ### Background and References
 - No.

-### Motivation
-SimpleLog-Challenge is designed to provide:
-- Simplicity.
-- Multi-thread and multi-process safe logging.
-- Portability across Windows, Linux, macOS, ...
-- Compatibility from ANSI C89 to C++20.
-- Zero external dependencies.
-- Extremely high performance (1.1M+ msg/sec) even up to 3M+ msg.sec (may reach limitation of SSD [450MB/500MB](https://github.com/thuanalg/simplelog-challenge/blob/main/src/linux/fork_test.txt) in a few cases) on PC-Linux.
-- Stable up to billions of records.
-- Message safety.
-- Nano sec accuracy.

-It is suitable on most of platforms I know, especially with high precision as openBMC.

 ### 🧩 Proposed Design